Suke-go/WISSpectrrum/README.md

 - Do not bypass paywalls or authentication flows; obtain consent when in doubt and keep scraped data private if licensing requires it.

 ### 2. Stand up GROBID (recommended extractor)
+- [GROBID](https://grobid.readthedocs.io/) is an open-source service that converts research PDFs into structured TEI XML, providing cleaner text and metadata than lightweight extractors.
 - Pull and run the service with container JVM tweaks so it boots under cgroup v2:
   ```bash
   docker pull lfoppiano/grobid:0.7.2